 Headless commerce means the potential loss of native ecommerce functionality

-Depending on your existing ecommerce platform, you may lose some native front-end functionality when you separate it from the back-end.
-Page building, previewing (WYSIWYG), and merchandising may no longer be available and you may be limited to what can be updated and/or edited without the risk of voiding a warranty or preventing any future upgrades.
+Depending on your existing ecommerce platform, you may lose some native front-end commerce functionality when you separate it from the back-end.
+Page building, previewing (WYSIWYG), and merchandising may no longer be available, and you may be limited to what can be updated and/or edited without the risk of voiding a warranty or preventing any future upgrades.

 What to ask yourself before moving forward with headless commerce